 Rent from Lookout Pass

-You have a couple options of bikes to rent from the ski area, a comfort bike for $40 or a standard mountain bike for $35.
+You have a couple options of bikes to rent from the ski area.
+A comfort bike for $46 or a standard mountain bike for $41.
 There are a few more options to check out if you are bringing kids along as well.
-All of the pricing and options can be found on the reservations page.
+All of the pricing and options can be found on their website and you can reserve on the reservations page.

 One thing we have heard is that the quality of the bikes when renting from the Lookout Pass Ski Area can be iffy, so beware if renting from them.
 We have read that the lights can be dim, there may not be reflectors on the back, and some other mechanical issues can occur.